National Expert: Minnesota’s academic standards among the nation’s worst

-According to national social studies expert Wilfred McClay, Minnesota’s draft social studies standards (developed in 2021) focus on divisive topics, favor radical political activism over academic knowledge and are now among the worst social studies standards in the nation.
+A new report written by national social studies expert Wilfred McClay and released today from Center of the American Experiment details how the draft social studies standards developed in 2021 focus on divisive topics, favor radical political activism over academic knowledge and are now among the worst social studies standards in the nation.
+McClay was asked to review the standards by American Experiment and was the featured speaker at a September event in Bloomington.
+Today’s release is the result of his more thorough review.

 McClay lamented the change in social studies standards over time, writing that Minnesota’s standards in 2004 were “universally regarded as a model for the nation.”
 McClay characterized the 2011 social studies standards in Minnesota as excellent and balanced but lamented their proposal to replace them today with standards “motivated by radical, even revolutionary, political ideology.”